Launch of The London Child Sexual Exploitation Operating Protocol

 London Child Protection Procedures: updated Part A now available

 A multi-agency editorial panel, working with colleagues from Tri.x(appointed by London Councils following an open tendering process) have now completed the work on Part A of the London Child Protection Procedures, covering the Core child protection procedures.
 These are available to download at www.londoncp.co.uk.

 The principles underlying this revision of the procedures have been to separate out procedures from practice guidance and to update the procedures in accordance with Working Together 2013 and other developments in social work practice.
 The editorial panel are now working on a fully revised section of practice guidance as Part B of the new Procedures.
 This section is accessible via the 'Part B' tab.

 The new 'London Threshold Document - Continuum of Help and Support' has been developed and is linked throughout Part A of these procedures.
-This document will form a part of the consultation process in Feburary 2014 and the final version will be part of the final 5th edition in March 2014.
+This document will form a part of the consultation process in Feburary 2014 and the final version will be part of the final 5th edition in Spring 2014.

 2013 Safeguarding London Children's Conference

 The 2013 London Safeguarding Children's Conference was held on Monday 9 December 2013.
 Agenda and presentations for the day can be found at http://www.londonscb.gov.uk/diary/2013_safeguarding_london_childrens_conference/

 Winner of the London Safeguarding Children Award announced